Dhina17/DhinaBot/README.md

 - Wait for 10 min, You will see a green tick.
 Finally, Bot deployed.
 (Make sure you have enabled the dyno in heroku for this app)

-## Why java?

-Why not.
-Bored of same thing with Python (no offence).
-Java lovers

 ## Contributions / Suggestions

 Feel free to open a [Pull Request](https://github.com/Dhina17/DhinaBot/pulls) if you want to fix/update anything.